Data center security

 Data center security is the set of policies, precautions and practices adopted at a data center to avoid unauthorized access and manipulation of its resources.
 The data center houses the enterprise applications and data, hence why providing a proper security system is critical.
 Denial of service (DoS), theft of confidential information, data alteration, and data loss are some of the common security problems afflicting data center environments.

 Data security issues can be harmful to many companies sometimes, so it is very important to know what are the issues and find useful solutions for them.
 The purpose of data security is to protect digital information from unauthorized access.
 It is also important to note that data security is different from data privacy.
-There are many situations where data center security would be threatened on, especially for cloud-based data.
+There are many situations where data center security would be threatened, especially for cloud-based data.

 Overview

 According to the Cost of a Data Breach Survey, in which 49 U.S. companies in 14 different industry sectors participated, they noticed that: